Mushroom and Wild Rice Chowder

 Creamy, enriched with bacon and mushrooms, and bulked out with dark, nutty wild rice, this soup is a great way to put leftover rice to use and makes a lovely lunch or light supper paired with a green salad and crunchy bread.

 More wild rice recipes.
+Or check out our chicken wild rice soup.

 - 3 tablespoons unsalted butter